 Fill your life with experiences, not things.
 Have stories to tell not stuff to show. – Unknown

-Experiences are the things you will remember as you get older, you’ll go through your pictures and remember how good was living abroad, travelling, falling in love, meeting friends.
+Experiences are the things you will remember as you get older, you’ll go through your pictures and remember how good was living abroad, travelling, falling in love, and meeting friends.

 And even if you had some bad experiences living abroad, you’ll be thankful for those experiences too because they’ve taught you a life lesson.

-Quotes about the daily expat life
+Quotes about living in the country (the daily expat life)

 The best way to travel abroad is to live with the locals. – Unknown

 The best way to learn about a culture and a place is, of course, by meeting the locals.
 They know how life works in their country and will show you things that you can’t learn from a book or the internet.